Ma Shitu: Biography

-Ma was born in Shibao Township, Zhong County, Sichuan, on January 14, 1915.
+Ma Shitu was born in Shibao Township, Zhong County, Sichuan, on 17 January 1915.
 In July 1936, he entered National Central University, where he majored in the Department of Chemical Engineering.
-During school days, he joined the underground party organization of the Communist Party of China.
-In March 1938 he joined the Communist Party of China.
+During school days, he joined the underground party organisation of the Chinese Communist Party (CCP).
+In March 1938 he joined the CCP.
 He founded the Public Newspaper with Hu Sheng in Hankou, Hubei.
 In 1939 he was appointed party secretary of Western Hubei District.
 Because the party organization was destroyed by the Kuomintang, he fled to Chongqing in 1941 and then was accepted to National Southwestern Associated University.
-In 1946 he became party secretary of Chuankang District.
+In 1946 he became the party secretary of Chuankang District.

-After founding of the Communist State in 1949, he served successively as deputy director of the Organization Department of the CPC Western Sichuan District Committee, director of the Construction Department of Sichuan, director of the Construction Commission, secretary of the party group of the Southwest Branch of the Chinese Academy of Sciences, deputy director of the Publicity Department of the Southwest Bureau of the CPC Central Committee, and deputy director of the Science and Technology Commission.
+After founding of the People's Republic of China in 1949, he served successively as deputy director of the Organization Department of the CCP Western Sichuan District Committee, director of the Construction Department of Sichuan, director of the Construction Commission, secretary of the party group of the Southwest Branch of the Chinese Academy of Sciences, deputy director of the Publicity Department of the Southwest Bureau of the CCP Central Committee, and deputy director of the Science and Technology Commission.
 He joined the China Writers Association in 1962.
-In 1972, he was deputy head of the Propaganda Department of CPC Sichuan Provincial Committee, and served until 1978, when he was appointed vice president of the Chengdu Branch of the Chinese Academy of Sciences and its party branch secretary.
+In 1972, he was deputy head of the Propaganda Department of CCP Sichuan Provincial Committee, and served until 1978, when he was appointed vice president of the Chengdu Branch of the Chinese Academy of Sciences and its party secretary.
 On July 5, 2020, in Chengdu, Sichuan, Ma announced that he would no longer write.

-He was a delegate to the 6th and 7th National People's Congress.
+Ma was a delegate to the 6th and 7th National People's Congress.

-Personal life
+Personal life and death

 Ma was twice married.
 His first wife was killed by the Kuomintang.
+He died at 19:25 on 28 March 2024, at the age of 109.